james-gibson/james-gibson/README.md

 - `local-time-system`
-  | a comprehensive TypeScript library for managing temporal universes, cross-universe references, and temporal relationships.
+  | (wip) a comprehensive TypeScript library for managing temporal universes, cross-universe references, and temporal relationships.
 It provides a sophisticated framework for tracking time across fictional and real works, with support for zero-reference addressing, temporal paradoxes, and complex reference chains

 <details>